mikeyt120/coastal-glare-estimation/README.md

 - glare_graph_results_section_3p2

 ![glare_model_eq](https://github.com/mikeyt120/coastal-glare-estimation/blob/main/glare_model_eq.jpg)
-In above image, the light blue is &theta<sub>wx theta_wx and red is theta_wy.
+In above image, the light blue is theta_wx and red is theta_wy.
 In this lego model, theta_wx is in the opposite direction to figure 8a in the paper.
 My collegue's Chewbacca was particularly interested in geometry so flew over to check it out.